alcstat/Sentiment-Analysis-for-Persian-Text/README.md

 }
 ```

-The next function is going to calculates (predicts) the polarity for
+The next function is going to calculate (predict) the polarity for
 each comment.
-Plus, if we input the dependent variable (y) as well it
+Plus, if we input the dependent variable (y) too, it
 gives us the accuracy of the predictions.

 ``` r